 You certainly don’t need a car in Wilmington to see a lot of the sights.
 However, many of the most popular attractions and destinations, including the beaches, are so far apart from each other that you will definitely need an Uber, taxi or Lyft.

-If you are staying in downtown Wilmington, you will be able to easily walk to the shops, restaurants and bars found along the river.
+If you are staying in downtown Wilmington, you will be able to easily walk to the shops, restaurants, bars and Wilmington breweries found along the river.
 From the Water Street area, you can hop onboard a riverboat for a cruise down the Cape Fear River.
 Water taxis from downtown will take you across the river to Battleship North Carolina, one of the most popular attractions in the city.
 And the Ghost Tour leaves from downtown.

 So you can have plenty of things to do for a weekend without needing a rental car if you stay downtown at a hotel such as the Hotel Ballast.